mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Continue working on `AudioHandler.ts`.
     * Remove `AudioHandler.ts` since it appears that many of these functions need to take place without import statements since they need to be applied directly to the variables in `GlobalGameLogic.ts`.
     * Add canvas initialization to `GlobalGameLogic.ts`.
+    * Updating location of global variable imports and exports between `GlobalGameLogic.ts` and `GameRendering.tsx` since some things only get updated by one and read by the other.

 * 2024-04-28 - 4.68 hours total